 I should have known that I may have ADHD after strenuous exam weeks (even more so because in addition to taking exams for 5 classes, I also had work 35-40 hours that week and of course had to actually study for said exams).
 I naively didn't give a second thought to what this could mean, and continued to struggle the majority of the time.
 I graduated, though not with the GPA I had hoped I would have, and didn't really start to worry until I started studying for my GRE... and realized I, quite simply, couldn't do it.
 I finally relented and went to see the doctor, and (voila!) it turns out there was a reason for my struggles.
 I've been prescribed medication, and am figuring out my dosage this month to see what I will be on long term--and for right now that medication only applies to the ADHD, because my doctor wants to see if the anxiety and depression depend in large part on my frustration with the ADHD.
 So far, that seems to be the case, but the possibility of beginning a second medication for anxiety/depression still sits on the backburner.
 Right now, the medication is helping me a great deal, and it seems that I have gotten more accomplished in studying for the GRE in the past month than in the 6 before that combined.
 Who knew, right?
 My psychologist also recommended counseling periodically when I think I may need it (feeling overwhelmed, unprepared, particularly depressed, etc.), but those sessions will be few and far between for me and definitely with a less expensive therapist.
 Also important to note, my diagnosis came with what was deeme a minor obsessive tendency, which I found relieving as I have always found myself to be slightly obsessive when it comes to certain rituals (such as checking an even number of times to see if my apartment door is locked, my lights are off in my car, that the windows in my car are rolled up, etc.)

 In other news, I work all the time...and yet, never enough it seems.
 I hate living paycheck to paycheck and look forward to the day when I won't have to quite as much...however far in the future that may be.
 For the most part I still enjoy my job, and love the people I work with.
 I get frustrated sometimes, but I'm beginning to realize this has more to do with my own desire to be working in the psychological field and less with the job or even my life itself.
-With the work discussion always comes a favorite topic of mine--good books I've read/am currently reading/ want to read in the near future!
+With the work discussion always comes a favorite topic of mine--good books I've read/am currently reading/ want to r

 One that I thoroughly enjoyed was The Glass Castle by Jeanette Walls.
 I picked up this book after having at least a dozen people recommend it to me.
 I either had a day off or was feeling a little ill and decided to read a couple of chapters of it just to see if I would like the style of writing and the story itself...and finished the entire book that day.
 Walls has a very unique writing style that sucks you in and is most enjoyable to read.
 Within the story (which is Walls' biography) there are a great number of paradoxical moments and situations, leaving you at times feeling like you have great disdain for her parents and at others like you wish you had been so lucky to live her life as she did with them.
 I highly recommend this book to those who love biographies and psychology--but also to anybody who just wants to read a very good book.
 I eagerly look forward to reading Half Broke Horses, which is a fictional work based on the life of (I believe) Walls' own grandmother.